 Delight your kids by transforming your dramatic play area.
-Use the ideas for props, dress up clothes, literacy opportunities, and a free printable tag to create an animal shelter in your classroom.
+Use the ideas for props, dress-up clothes, literacy opportunities, and a free printable tag to create an animal shelter in your classroom.

 I’m sure that you can think of a kid or two who, like my son, might not be able to experience the joy of caring for real, live animals.
 Try this idea for a dramatic play area to give all of your kids the opportunity to shower animals with lots and lots of love.
+Perhaps dramatic play will even help kids with self-regulation so that they can start caring for real-life animals.

 Imagine the sweet giggles of delight you will hear when you set up an animal shelter in your classroom.